mikejsavage/safebfuns/README.md

-This repository contains a single C header file which defines `explicit_bzero` and `timingsafe_bcmp` with pragmas to ensure calls to them are not optimised out of the program or otherwise.
+This repository contains a C source and header file which defines `explicit_bzero` and `timingsafe_bcmp` with preprocessor directives to ensure calls to them are not optimised out of the program or otherwise.

 It is currently implemented for: